-One of our Investigators looked into Mr B's complaint.
-He thought the complaint should be upheld.
-He acknowledged that Options as the SIPP operator wasn't responsible for assessing the suitability of any advice Mr B may have received.
-But he said Options was responsible for doing due diligence on Caledonian as an introducer of business to Options.
+On considering the merits of Mr C's complaint the Investigator thought the complaint should be upheld.
+She acknowledged that Options as the SIPP operator wasn't responsible for assessing the suitability of any advice Mr C may have received.
+But she said Options was responsible for doing due diligence on Caledonian as an introducer of business to Options.
 And the Investigator said Options hadn't done enough and/or hadn't drawn fair and reasonable conclusions from what it knew.
-If it had acted fairly and reasonably, the Investigator said, Options would've refused to accept Mr B's application from Caledonian.
+If it had acted fairly and reasonably, the Investigator said, Options would've refused to accept Mr C's application from Caledonian.

-The Investigator also said Section 27 of the Financial Services and Markets Act 2000 (FSMA) provided a further and alternative basis to uphold Mr B's complaint because the contract between Options and Mr B was a result of regulated activities carried on by Caledonian without authorisation.
+The Investigator also said Section 27 of the Financial Services and Markets Act 2000 (FSMA) provided a further and alternative basis to uphold Mr C's complaint because the contract between Options and Mr C was a result of regulated activities carried on by Caledonian without authorisation.

-The Investigator set out that Options should put things right by comparing Mr B's current position to the position he would've been in had he not transferred from his defined benefit pension scheme.
-The Investigator also said Options should pay Mr B £500 for the distress and inconvenience caused by its failings.
+The Investigator set out that Options should put things right by comparing Mr C's current position to the position he would've been in had he not transferred from his defined benefit pension scheme.
+The Investigator also said Options should pay Mr C £500 for the distress and inconvenience caused by its failings.